Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A Proof Using Transition Invariants and Ramsey's Theorem

 \section{A Proof Using Transition Invariants and Ramsey's Theorem}

-We proved that Program~\prwftwo terminates in three different ways.
-The proof in Theorem~\ref{th:prog2orderings} used that $(\nat\times\nat\times\nat\times\nat,\llex)$ is a well founded order; however, the proof only had to deal with what happened during {\it one} step of Program~\prwftwons.
-The proofs in Theorem~\ref{th:prog2ramsey} and \ref{th:prog2matrix} used the ordering $(\nat,\le)$ and Ramsey's Theorem; however, the proofs had to deal with {\it any} \compseg of Program~\prwftwons.
-Which proof is easier?
-This is a matter of taste; however, all of the proofs are easy once you see them.

-We present an example from~\cite{ramseypl} of a program (Program~\prramsey below) where the proof of termination using Ramsey's Theorem is easy.
+We present an example from~\cite{ramseypl} of a program (Program~\ramsey) where the proof of termination using Ramsey's Theorem is obtained by using transition invariants (to be defined).
 Podelski and Rybalchenko found this proof by hand and later their termination checker found it automatically.
-A proof of termination using a well founded ordering seems difficult to find.
+A proof of termination using a well-founded order seems difficult to find.
 Ben-Amram and Lee~\cite{BA:mcs,Lee:ranking} have shown that a termination proof that explicitly exhibits a well-founded order can be automatically derived when the matrices only use entries $0,-1$, and $\infty$.
-Alas, Program~\prramsey is not of this type; however, using some manipulation Ben-Amram (unpublished) has used this result to show that Program~\prramsey terminates.
+Alas, Program~\ramsey is not of this type; however, using some manipulation Ben-Amram (unpublished) has used this result to show that Program~\ramsey terminates.
 (The proof is in the Appendix.)
-Hence there is a proof that Program~\prramsey terminates that uses a well-ordering; however, it was difficult to obtain.
+Hence there is a proof that Program~\ramsey terminates that uses a well-founded order; however, it was difficult to obtain.

-\begin{theorem} Every computation of Program~\prramsey is finite. \end{theorem}
+\begin{theorem} Every computation of Program~\ramsey is finite. \end{theorem}

 \begin{proof}

 We assume that the \compseg enters the \While loop, else the program has already terminated.